syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 {% endhighlight %}

-and the list items are created in c#.
+and the list items are created in C#.

 {% highlight c# %}